Kingston Brass Faucets Review & Rating Updated: 08/05/22

 Historically the company has had major issues with its post-sale customer support.
 While service has greatly improved over the past ten years, problems are not entirely gone.

-Kingston Brass, Inc. imports its products almost exclusively from Taiwan Designer Plumbing & Hardware Corp. ("TDP&H"), a Taiwan-registered import/export business that shares its address with Kingston Brass (Taiwan), Corp.
+Kingston Brass, Inc. imports its Taiwan products almost exclusively from Taiwan Designer Plumbing & Hardware Corp. ("TDP&H"), a Taiwan-registered import/export business that shares its address in Taipei City with Kingston Brass (Taiwan), Corp.

 Known manufacturers of Kingston Brass sink faucets include the following: